genewoo/sbt-scala-project/README.md

-This is a default project with minial setting of scala.
+This is a default project with minimal setting of scala.